amooma/rails-4.2-book/chapter02-ruby-basics.md

 The program `ri` always prints the output in the pager program defined by the shell (for example `less`).
 You can also use the command option `-T` to output everything directly to STDOUT.
-In the book I am going to be using both variations.

 irb
 ---